openkfw/TruBudget/docs/operation-administration/installation/create-a-new-network/docker.md

 ### Example

-The docker-compose file in `scripts/operation/` comes with one additional blockchain node (slave-node) that trys to connect to the master node after starting.
+The docker-compose file in `scripts/operation/` comes with one additional blockchain node (beta-node) that trys to connect to the alpha node after starting.
 Each Blockchain container comes with its own volume that persists the data of the Blockchain.

-To start TruBudget with two separate blockchains (master and slave, two different organizations), run:
+To start TruBudget with two organizations (alpha and beta), run:

 ```bash
 bash start-trubudget.sh --slim --add-organization
 ```

 This will create the blockchain, API and frontend for each of both organizations.
-You can access the frontend of the slave-node with http://localhost:3005/ and the for the master-node with http://localhost:3000/.
+You can access the frontend of the beta-node with http://localhost:3005/ and the for the alpha-node with http://localhost:3000/.
 This is defined in the `docker-compose.yml` file.
-The slave-node must be approved by the master-node.
-This can be done with the root user in the master frontend at the page http://localhost:3000/nodes.
+The beta-node must be approved by the alpha-node.
+This can be done with the root user in the alpha frontend at the page http://localhost:3000/nodes.
 The name of both organization and other configurations are defined in the `.env` file (in the directory `scripts/operation/`).

 :::note
-If you need more slave-nodes, you have to change the `docker-compose.yml` file and `start-trubudget.sh` in the directory `scripts/operation/` by yourself.
+If you need more beta-nodes, you have to change the `docker-compose.yml` file and `start-trubudget.sh` in the directory `scripts/operation/` by yourself.
 :::